 What has gone obscured in studies of Jewish historiography is something very peculiar.
 Salo Baron, the social historian of the Jews, steps in as a normative thinker and religious thinker.
 The epilogue to A Social and Religious History of the Jews is the place to find that aspect, the historical-theological aspect of Baron’s early project.
 (You can find a PDF of the epilogue here.)
 What is Historical Theology if not the transfer of theological categories such as reverence, obedience, authority, and value into the conceptualization of history?
 The thesis is lachrymose, especially regarding the view of the future towards which the social and religious historian of the Jews points his people in the late 1930s.

 In Historical Theology, history is the primary object of veneration, and it functions like God and ritual do in the sociology of religion.
 In Baron’s case, Historical Theology is the form of religious faith, a political theology and soteriology, professed by a prominent social historian that was meant in the 1920s and 1930s to be a prop against the “receding individualistic and liberalistic force of later Protestantism.”
 Religion was to institute a Jewish corporate body governed by a “synod of contemporary rabbis.”
 Without a supernatural God, Baron’s is the vision of a historic Midrash which will serve as a guide for the future, cutting through all “factional divisions” in modern Jewish life.
-After all, conservative and Reform, Zionist and communist, diaspora-nationalistic and assimilationists are all compelled by the Jewish past.
+Baron assumes that conservative and Reform, Zionist and communist, diaspora-nationalistic and assimilationists share a common characteristic, that they are all compelled by the Jewish past.

 A variety of religious experience expressing the faith of a historian, Baron was convinced that historical research does not undermine “true and intensive religious feeling” when that historical knowledge is harnessed to strong “political, social or religious aims” (SRH, vol. 2, pp.457-9).
 Baron deferred to the subconscious, as well as conscious historical feeling” shared by modern and pre-modern Jews alike, emancipated American Jews and the un-emancipated ghetto Jews of his own time, convinced that even agnostic Jews cannot escape the “transcending power” of history (SRH, vol. 2, 458-60).

 Like theodicy, the thesis seeks to justify its primary object, in this case Jewish history and the Jewish ghetto.
-Like theodicy, the thesis is an attempt to contextualize the experience of suffering by situating it into a larger pattern of good, purpose, and meaning, even if that pattern is historical, not metaphysical or theological.
+Like theodicy, the thesis is an attempt to contextualize the experience of suffering by situating it into a larger pattern of good, purpose, and meaning; in this case, the pattern is historical, not metaphysical or theological.
 Like theodicy, being almost to the point of being callous, the thesis as it appears in “Ghetto and Emancipation” elides the relation between the singular moment of a catastrophic event or episode and its long-term impact.
 In relation to the “transcending power” of history, the experience of suffering gives way to larger patterns of meaning and meaning-making with which to situate our understanding of Jewish history prior to emancipation.

 Also crude are these kinds of questions basic to theodicy.
 How much good is there in the world and how much evil is there?
 These questions appear in both Leibniz’s famous Theodicy and by Cleanthes in Hume’s Dialogues Concerning Natural Religion.
 Is there more of the one or of the other?
 Do they balance each other out in this world or in other worlds?
 As for the historian, would it be simple enough just to count up the years as if one could tally the experience of suffering?
 The Jews lived decades, even centuries integrated into the larger social landscape.
 Why should one focus on the bad years, which were few and far between?
 Baron’s thesis lends itself to that crude and cruel a calculus.